sivizius/newdawnG/README.md

 these that compiles from source to [fruitbot-code](bytecode) in an [#uf4](internal format), these that converts bytecode to the final format. and some that just do useful stuff with the internal format.
-These compilers independent from each other and have only the internal format and maybe the bytecode in common.
+These compilers are independent from each other and have only the internal format and maybe the bytecode in common.
 Furthermore all parts are modular, so different input and output formats can be processed respectively processed.
 How the source will be processed depends entirely on the source-code itself.
+I planned to provide implementations in other languages.

 usage and key files
 -------------------